 Declaration Regarding Service of Declaration of Disclosure and Income and Expense Declaration

-The last and final document is entitled Declaration Regarding Service of Declaration of Disclosure and Income and Expense Declaration.
-Though it has an overly long, redundant name, this is a pretty simple “check the box” form.
-It tells the Court that you have prepared and served your mandatory Preliminary Declaration of Disclosure documents.
+The final document is the Declaration Regarding Service of Declaration of Disclosure and Income and Expense Declaration.
+Though the name is long and redundant, it is a pretty simple “check the box” document informing the court that you prepared and served your mandatory Preliminary Declaration of Disclosure documents.

-A copy of each document should be mailed or hand delivered to the opposing party.
+A copy of each document should be mailed or hand-delivered to the opposing party.
 Your remaining copies can go to the court for filing.

 Congratulations!
 You have completed your mandatory Preliminary Declaration of Disclosure documents!